AIspowers/channel-factory-rfi/README.md

 - Connects to the Channel Factory RFI API at https://channel-factory-rfi.onrender.com
 - Stores conversation history in your browser's localStorage
 - Does not require any installation or server setup

-## Development

-If you need to modify this application:

-1. Edit the HTML file directly
-2. Test it by opening the file in your browser
-3. Commit and push changes to this repository
-4. GitHub Pages will automatically update the live version

 ## Privacy Note